loratadine, micronized (generic name)

 Top Learning Centers(Recursos en Español)

 What is this medicine?LORATADINE (lor AT a deen) is an antihistamine.
 It helps to relieve sneezing, runny nose, and itchy, watery eyes.
-This medicine is used to treat the symptoms of indoor and outdoor allergies.
+This medicine is used to treat the symptoms of allergies.
 It is also used to treat itchy skin rash and hives.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

-How should I use this medicine?Take this medicine by mouth, with or without water.
+How should I use this medicine?Take this medicine by mouth.
 Follow the directions on the label.
+Use a specially marked spoon or container to measure each dose.
+Ask your pharmacist if you do not have one.
+Household spoons are not accurate.
 You may take this medicine with food or on an empty stomach.
-Leave the disintegrating tablet in the blister package until you are ready to take it.
-Peel open the blister pack with dry hands and place the tablet on your tongue.
-Allow the tablet to dissolve completely then swallow.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.

 What if I miss a dose?If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.